firmata/protocol/spi.md

 the `SPI_TRANSFER` command is received.
 It will only be deselected at the end of the transfer if `deselectCsPin` is set to 1.

+If bit 3 of the `dataMode | bitOrder` byte in the `SPI_DEVICE_CONFIG` command was set, the data transmitted is packed using "7-bit" encoding.
+This means the first byte (byte 7) gets bits 0-6 of the first input byte, the second byte gets bit 7 of the first and bits 1-5 of the second input byte, and so on.

 ```
 0:  START_SYSEX
 1:  SPI_DATA              (0x68)